F5Networks/f5-ansible-bigip/README.md

-# F5 Declarative Collection for Ansible
+# F5 BIG-IP Declarative Collection for Ansible

 A collection focusing on managing F5 BIG-IP/BIG-IQ through declarative APIs such as AS3, DO, TS, and CFE.
 The collection does include key imperative modules as well for managing some resources and operational tasks